AndySECP/scikid-learn/README.md

 # SciKid-Learn
-2018 - Academic project at UC Berkeley, merging both the issues of Education and Artificial Intelligence.
+2018 - Academic project at UC Berkeley, merging both the issues of Education and Artificial Intelligence. <br />
 This project was presented at the **SIGKDD2019** at Anchorage during the *Social Impact Workshop*.

 ## Objectives